The SCOE Bulletin published three to four times per year and distributed to teachers and administrators throughout Sonoma County.

 Digital Citizenship: Fostering positive online behavior | October 2016

 Increasingly, schools are being called on to foster digital citizenship in their students.
 This broad term generally refers to the behaviors, choices, and ethics a person applies when using technology.
 While it's rare for students NOT to use technology in the classroom these days, they're not always taught the safest or most responsible ways to use that technology.
 This month's Bulletin provides detailed information on how to incorporate this important subject across grade levels.

 The Changing Needs of Sonoma County Students | April 2016

 In a historic shift in focus, California's Local Control Funding Formula calls for schools to develop programs that specifically help three key student groups: English learners, foster youth, and low income students.
-The April edition of the SCOE Bulletin takes a look at these key student groups and provides insight on how educators can best serve them.
+This award-winning edition of the SCOE Bulletin takes a look at these key student groups and provides insight on how educators can best serve them.

 Equity in Our Schools | February 2016